Lorddickenstein/LearningPythonGUI/README.md

 # Simple Python Programs with GUI
-## This is a repository for all the python programs that I will be developing from all the tutorials.
+## This is a repository for all python gui programs